SFrijters/legoino/README.md

 Then close the Arduino environment and open it again to force the rebuild of the library.
 Open your sketch build and upload it and be happy with multiple connections.

+Note: the Nix-based examples use a patched version of NimBLE-Arduino to accomplish this automatically.

 # Debug Messages